Tel Megiddo National Park in northern Israel allows seeing the remains of the ancient city Megiddo (Armageddon).

-After a five minute hike from the museum, we reached to point #1:
+After a five-minute hike from the museum, we reached point #1.

 Number 1 is a water reservoir.
 You can see the stairs leading to a pool.
-But, it is still not clear what was the source of the water.
+But, it is still not clear what the water source was.

 Not sure what’s this bug’s name, but on one of our visits, we saw thousands of them:

 The Canaanite period

 The city gate and Canaanite palace: The main find from the Canaanite period is the city gate (15th century BCE) and the original stone paving from the period that leads to it.
 Alongside it is the Canaanite palace – the remains of a large structure of rooms built around a central courtyard.
 In one of the rooms, spectacular items were found, including gold objects, hundreds of pieces of decorated ivory jewelry, and a washroom paved with shells.

 Source: unless stated otherwise, all historical quotes were taken from the official site.

 The gate from inside:

 As you can see, there are rooms on both sides of the entrance.
 During its construction, the city did not have walls.
-Thus the purpose of this gate was not defense, and instead, it was a ritual one.
+Thus the purpose of this gate was not a defense.
+And instead, it was a ritual one.

-According to the base level, the size of the castle was 30×50 meters, and a collection of decorating ivory that was found here depicts the high status of the ruler.
+According to the base level, the castle’s size was 30×50 meters, and a collection of decorating ivory that was found here depicts the high status of the ruler.

 And we reached #6 – the Northern Stables.

 Researchers found the remains of two stables in the city.
-That means that Megiddo of that era was a city whose primary one of the purpose was horse-trading or supporting the horsemen army.
+That means that Megiddo of that era was a city whose primary purpose was horse-trading or supporting the horsemen army.